mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 tigera-operator          Active   93m
 ````

-All pre enabled applications from the Application Catalog (like Traefik) will be deployed to the target cluster now.
+All pre-enabled applications from the Application Catalog (like Traefik) will be deployed to the target cluster now.

 ## Recap
 DKP Enterprise is a multi-cloud management platform which is built on state of the art technologies like Kubernetes and Cluster API.
 D2iQ ships 7 CAPI providers out-of-the-box as part of the DKP product.